 Your bot can now respond to messages, but only for as long as your Repl is running.
 If you close your browser tab or shut down your computer, your bot will stop and no longer respond to messages on Discord.

-Replit will keep your code running after you close the browser tab only if you are running a web server and you have an Always-on framework.
+Replit will keep your code running after you close the browser tab only if you are running a web server and you have a Deployment framework.

 Create a new file in your project called